Financial-Times/dotcom-reliability-kit/README.md

 Reliability Kit is a well tested suite of tools designed to help FT.com applications be more reliable and measurable.

-**:warning: The packages in this repo are a work in progress and will likely change a lot before being considered stable.**

 ## Usage guide

 We maintain documentation in this repo: